ExpressLRS/Repartitioner/README.md

+# DO NOT FLASH THIS TO A RECEIVER!
+If you do this and the receiver is an ESP8285 based receiver, which most are, you will soft-brick your receiver and will have to remove it from you build and re-flash it with an FTDI adapter.
+YOU HAVE BEEN WARNED!

 # What is this?

 This is a small firmware that resolves the dreaded "Bad Size Given" problem in some ExpressLRS TX modules.